Darlin' (The Beach Boys song)

-"Darlin" is a song by American rock band the Beach Boys from their 1967 album Wild Honey.
+"Darlin" is a song by the American rock band the Beach Boys from their 1967 album Wild Honey.
 Written by Brian Wilson and Mike Love, it was inspired by singer Danny Hutton (the title word featured heavily in his vocabulary) and was originally intended to be recorded by an early version of Three Dog Night.
 Carl Wilson ultimately sang the lead vocal.

 Released as the second single from Wild Honey, "Darlin'" peaked at number 19 in the U.S. and number 11 in the UK.
 Artists who have covered the song include David Cassidy, Paul Davis, Yipes!, Tatsuro Yamashita, Sweet Trip, and Darlin', the band that later evolved into Daft Punk.

 Background and recording

-The song was initially written as "Thinkin' 'Bout You Baby" by Wilson and Love years earlier, and was first recorded in April 1964 and released as a single two months later by Sharon Marie—a teenager Love met at a June 1963 Beach Boys concert in Sonoma County and helped sign to Capitol Records—with production by Wilson himself.
+The song interpolates the verse melody and chords of "Thinkin' 'Bout You Baby", an earlier Wilson-Love composition that was first recorded in April 1964 and released as a single two months later by Sharon Marie—a teenager Love met at a June 1963 Beach Boys concert in Sonoma County and helped sign to Capitol Records—with production by Wilson himself.
 The track was included on the 2004 compilation Pet Projects: The Brian Wilson Productions.

-In reference to "Darlin, Wilson recalled, "I was writing more in a soul/R&B bag.
+Working in 1967, Wilson weaved a "radically different" hook and chorus into these preexisting elements.
+He recalled, "I was writing more in a soul/R&B bag.
 The horns were conceived as a Phil Spector kind of a horn thing. ...
 That song took about a week to write."
 Singer Danny Hutton laid claim to inspiring the title for "Darlin'", it being frequent in his vocabulary at the time.

 Wilson produced the instrumental track for "Darlin'" on October 11, 1967.
 Initially, he had planned to give this song and "Time to Get Alone" to Hutton's group Redwood (later known as Three Dog Night).
 Redwood only got as far as recording a guide vocal before Carl Wilson and Mike Love insisted that Brian focus his attention on producing work for the Beach Boys, according to various accounts.
-Wilson stated in a later interview, "Darlin' was for Three Dog Night.
+Wilson stated in a later interview, "Darlin was for Three Dog Night.
 They recorded it and said, 'No, you can have it' so I gave it to Carl to sing."
 Further recording on the track followed on October 27.

 "Darlin'" features a lead vocal by Carl Wilson.
-When asked what song's worked best for Carl Wilson's voice, Brian Wilson singled out the track, responding, "Wow, well 'Darlin' of course, Carl did an amazing vocal on that song."
+When asked what songs worked best for Carl Wilson's voice, Brian Wilson singled out the track, responding, "Wow, well 'Darlin' of course, Carl did an amazing vocal on that song."